Email is an evergreen channel for communication, but it can eat up a lot of your time if not appropriately managed.

 As discussed above, to shorten this cycle, you can employ productivity apps for PC that will reveal how much time you and your team spend on email.
 By implementing such tools in your work routine, you can become productive.

-As a final note, with these tools, you will have an answer to the question of how to track employee productivity when it comes to email.
+As a final note, with these tools and Insightful software, you will have an answer to the question of how to track employee productivity when it comes to email.
 So, use them as soon as possible to maximize your team's productivity!